 The Asian Art Museum is open to all guests and free through Oct.
 12. Reserve your timed tickets in advance before you head over.
 Download the mobile guide for help with navigating the museum while you are there.
 Find their COVID-19 protocols here.

-The museum is open and offering free Community Days through Oct.
-18 with free admission and parking.
-Online reservations are recommended as on-site tickets may not be available.
+The museum is open at reduced capacity as of March 7.
 While you are there, head to the Bay Area Walls ongoing exhibit to see how artists are depicting 2020 in their works.
 Find their COVID-19 protocols here.

 This museum and zoo has opened back up to the relief of local parents.
 During the daytime, only CuriOdyssey's outdoor zoo is open, and outdoor exhibits Illusions and The Nature of Patterns.
+Coming March 21, you can check out the new Creature FEETures outdoor exhibit.
 No hands-on exhibits are available.
-During Autumn Nights, visitors will experience the gardens with music, lighting, wildlife enrichment and special exhibits.
 Find their COVID-19 protocols here.

 Children's Discovery Museum of San Jose

-Celebrating its 30th anniversary this year, Children’s Discovery Museum of San Jose has opened Bill’s Backyard, the museum’s half-acre outdoor play space, to families who wish to visit.
+Children’s Discovery Museum of San Jose has opened Bill’s Backyard, the museum’s half-acre outdoor play space, to families who wish to visit.
 They will be having a Friday-Sunday schedule for the foreseeable future.
-Reservations are required for the two play sessions per day: 10 a.m. to 12:30 p.m. and 1:30-4 p.m., with an hour cleaning break between sessions.
+Reservations are required for the two play sessions per day: 10 a.m.-12:30 p.m. and 1:30-4 p.m., with an hour cleaning break between sessions.
 Find their COVID-19 protocols here.

 Bay Area Discovery Museum

 Outdoor spaces at the BADM are open to members and the general public.
-Indoor spaces are reopening in phases with Wobbleland, Bay Hall and Art Studio to open first.
+Indoor spaces are reopening in phases with Bay Hall and Art Studio open now.
+Check out the new exhibits coming to the museum in 2021.
 Bean Sprouts Cafe is currently closed.
-Be sure to reserve your ticket to this year's Goblin Jamboree, Oct.
-24-31.
 Find their COVID-19 protocols here.